Developers-Institute/Student-Handbook/README.md

 These options are still available but now students have another alternative in the Quality Commission.

 ## Complaint Form.
-A digital submission can be made [here](https://developersinstitute349232.typeform.com/to/lLiPNo) where a student wishes to make an informal complaint about something affecting their study on any programme at Developers Institute.
+Where a student wishes to make an informal complaint about something affecting their study on any programme at Developers Institute, a digital submission can be made [here.](https://developersinstitute349232.typeform.com/to/lLiPNo)

-If you do not use this form, please include the following information in your letter to assist Developers Institute to resolve your complaint.
-Alternatively a form can be downloaded [here].(https://github.com/Developers-Institute-Internal/Student-Concerns-Complaints-Academic-Appeals-and-Disciplinary-Policy/raw/master/Complaint%20Form.pdf)
+Alternatively a form can be [downloaded.](https://github.com/Developers-Institute-Internal/Student-Concerns-Complaints-Academic-Appeals-and-Disciplinary-Policy/raw/master/Complaint%20Form.pdf)

 ## Student Guidance and Support.
 We can help you in the following ways: